 - revoked - This assay was deemed erroroneous or significantly below standards after it had been released.
 A revoked experiment should have its associated files and libraries revoked as well.
 Ideally, the reason for revoking will be found in the submitter_comments.

 - replaced - This assay has been merged with another experiment and the experiments should now share accessions.
 This is usually the case when multiple objects were created for the same experiment.
 This state is special because the accession of a "replaced" object is available for reuse and should be given to the new merged experiment as an alternate_accession.

 - deleted - This assay was removed before it was released.
 Information may possibly be found in the notes field.

-- uploading - The file should be uploading to the Amazon S3 bucket and awaiting format and uniqueness checks.
+- uploading - The file is uploading to the Amazon S3 bucket and awaiting format and uniqueness checks.

 - upload failed - The file failed to upload to the Amazon S3 bucket.

 - content error - The file failed format check or uniqueness checks.